LyonDataViz/gridify-interface1/README.md

 # Gridify interface1

-An demo interface for gridify:
+A demo interface for gridify:

 - frontend-only
 - requires a modern browser: ES modules, no transpilation